 Washington says the group evolved "from combining the acts that I had working at the time.
 Before, it was always Ted Washington with 'fill in the blank.'
 I had a gig at the Knitting Factory in Hollywood and had all the different components set up.
 While I stayed onstage, everyone else would come up, play their part, and leave.
 Then the next person would come up.
 It was a circus of activity and lacked an overall cohesion.
 That's when I knew it had to change, so Pruitt Igoe was born."

 Their debut CD was the Pruitt Igoe EP.
 They have performed at the San Diego Museum of Art, Sushi Visual and Performance Art, Galerie D'Art International, the Casbah, Winston's, Kava Lounge, and Capricorn Studios in San Diego; The Knitting Factory and the Rainbow Bar & Grill in Hollywood; and Bill's Place in Harlem, New York City.
-They have been awarded a grant from the Synergy Arts Foundation.
-They have appeared on "The Illfonics Show" on KSDS-FM Jazz 88.3, "The Local Pyle" 94.9 FM with Tim Pyles, and "Big Sonic Chill" on 94.9 FM in San Diego.
+They've been awarded a grant from the Synergy Arts Foundation and have appeared on The Illfonics Show on KSDS-FM Jazz 88.3, The Local Pyle 94.9 FM with Tim Pyles, and Big Sonic Chill on 94.9 FM in San Diego.